 A Message from the President

 As a result of this focus, we have grown into one of the nation’s most distinguished graduate academic institutions.
-Enrollment is now 1,579, and we’re still growing.
+Enrollment will top 1,900 students in fall 2012, and we're still growing.

 - Texas College of Osteopathic Medicine